Skip to main content

-The potential lawsuits involving EzriCare Artificial Tears claim the use of these eye drops can cause an outbreak of carbapenem-resistant Pseudomonas aeruginosa (CRPA).
+The EzriCare Artificial Tears Lawsuits claim the use of these eye drops can cause an outbreak of carbapenem-resistant Pseudomonas aeruginosa (CRPA).
 These infections have led to vision loss and even death.
 The link between the eye drops and infections was first reported in a January 2023 Centers for Disease Control and Prevention (CDC) alert.

 What are the Ezra Eye Drops Bacterial Infection Lawsuits?